 (a) an approved device manufactured by an approved manufacturer; or

-(b) an accredited tag manufactured by a person who is recognised by NLIS Ltd as a manufacturer of the accredited tag.
+(b) an accredited tag manufactured by a person who is recognised by ISC Ltd as a manufacturer of the accredited tag.

 Penalty: a fine of $5 000.

 (4) A manufacturer of an NLIS tag must not supply the tag to a person unless —